Posted on July 7, 2020 by IL GRIDO DEL POPOLO

 JMS: Thank you.

-This interview was taken by Gordan Stosevic
+The interview was prepared and made by Gordan Stosevic